Skip to main content

 Late-night returns from sporting events

 Uber surge after a Bears/Bulls/Hawks game is 3-5x.
-Pre-booked limo flat rate is unchanged.
+Pre-booked limo flat fare is unchanged.
 Plus driver waits in chauffeur lot — no walking 4 blocks to find your Uber.

 Corporate / VIP transport

 Mercedes S-Class with WiFi vs random Uber Black driver.
-Expense reports prefer the consistent $89 flat over variable surge pricing.
+Expense reports prefer the consistent $130 flat over variable peak pricing.
 Plus monthly invoicing eliminates per-ride credit card processing.

 3 Scenarios: Rideshare > Limo